Happy 5th Birthday blog!

 - Whew, South Africa is high up and I had trouble breathing.
 It’s higher up than Denver.

-- White affluent folks didn’t of all nationalities didn’t know what to make of us, staying in the same restaurants and eating in the same restaurants.
+- White affluent folks all nationalities didn’t know what to make of us, staying in the same restaurants and eating in the same restaurants.
 I almost had to push a woman because she wouldn’t leave the check-in counter and she naturally assumed I would wait for her to move when she was ready.

 - They love ice cream, milkshakes and American sweets.
 So much red velvet cake.